 How Do Police Officers Test for Prescription Drugs?

-Because police officers do not have a mobile device that can easily measure the presence of Adderall or other prescription drugs in a driver's system, as they do with alcohol, law enforcement agencies rely on Drug Recognition Expert ("DRE") officers to perform field tests in order to determine whether a driver is under the influence.
+Because police officers do not have a mobile device that can easily measure the presence of Adderall or other prescription drugs in a driver's system, as they do with alcohol, law enforcement agencies rely on Drug Recognition Expert ("DRE") officers to perform field tests to determine whether a driver is under the influence.
 DRE officers have received additional training in recognizing drug impairment in suspect drivers.

 Read Also: How Does a Breathalyzer Work?